shitcorp/Awesome-Discord-Bot-Tools/README.md

 - [serenity](https://github.com/serenity-rs/serenity) - A Rust library for the Discord API
 - [Twilight](https://twilight.rs/) - **twilight** is a powerful asynchronous, flexible, and scalable ecosystem of Rust libraries for the Discord API

+## MISC

+- [BotBlock.org](https://botblock.org/) - The single source for all Discord bot lists.
+Simplify sending your bot's guild count with the BotBlock API.

 ---